Keto and Longevity

 If it didn’t we would die.

-Glycation is the cellular equivalent of walking in oversized gumboots in cement – performance and function is impaired!
+Glycation is the cellular equivalent of walking in oversized gumboots in cement – performance and function are impaired!

 It can occur to DNA also, stimulating apoptosis or cell death which throws a giant monkey wrench in the machinery driving health and longevity.
 Glycation of cellular and extracellular proteins produces loss of function essentially reducing the capacity for that protein to serve out its function well.